shah0150/MAD9145-W21/docs/assignments/visual-design.md

 ## Description

 Based on your mid-fidelity wireframes, add visual design for your mobile app using the UX visual design principles.
-Use the UI design tool your are familiar with to apply visual treatment to the same screens as your wireframe, this time adding visual design to increase usability.
+Use the UI design tool your are familiar with to apply visual treatment to the same screens as your wireframe, this time adding visual design to **increase usability** and support brand consistency.

 Ensure your visual design document is organized for the interactive visual mockup tool: InVision or Adobe Xd or Sketch.